DocOtak/jsonprofile/README.md

-  "awaiting": [], // optional key, containins "index" values, equivalent to woce descrete flag 1 "missing" [] // optional key, contains "index" calues, euivalent to woce discrete flag 5 }
+  "awaiting": [], // optional key, containins "index" values, equivalent to woce descrete flag 1 "missing" [] // optional key, contains "index" calues, euivalent to woce discrete flag 5

+  "uncertainty": [] //optional key, must be same length as "index", has the units "data_unit", has precision "data_precision", has only positive values which are ± the values in "data"
+  }
 ```